 It might seem like quite an endeavor to support a small business but that’s not true, and we’re here to prove it to you.
 The title of this article does not lie – supporting a small business really is easy.

 - Small businesses create more job opportunities.
 According to the Small Business Administration, small businesses and companies create 1.5 million jobs each year, and account for 64% of new jobs created in the US.

 - They contribute to the community and the local economy.
 Small businesses give back three times as much money to their local economy, and donate and give back to their communities by hosting events, charity donations and much more.

 - You get a better customer experience.
 Small businesses really listen to their customers.
 Need a specific item?
 The chances of you getting exactly what you’re looking for are greater at a small business than with bigger brands that only sell what they have.

-How can you support a small business this holiday season?
+How can you support a small business?

 Planning ahead and shopping early will help support a small business throughout the year.
 Sure, the holiday season is a great time to shop, but if you think locally year round and start planning early, you can help a small business significantly.

 Small businesses also have a stressful time towards the end of the year with all the holiday coordination such as scheduling with their clients, shipping out products as well as living their personal lives.
 Buying early will help them reduce the stress and give better service year round.

 When looking for a product or service, think locally first.
 Consider how far your dollars go when spending at a small business and take some time to search and find the small business near you (or even online) that can service your needs.
 You have a lot of shopping to do, so replacing 10% or even 20% of your big brand shopping with local businesses makes a huge difference.